dantmnf/MHC2/README.md

 in SDR mode swaps red and green channels, check [profiles/SwapRedGreen.icm](profiles/SwapRedGreen.icm).

-Since degamma/regamma function are fixed, we need to use corresponding TRC (sRGB or 2.2<sup>\[4]</sup>) in the ICC profile that have non-identity XYZ transform matrix.
+Since degamma/regamma function are fixed, we need to use corresponding TRC (sRGB or gamma 2.2[^4]) in the ICC profile that have non-identity XYZ transform matrix.

-\[3] Check http://www.brucelindbloom.com/index.html?Eqn_RGB_XYZ_Matrix.html for XYZ/RGB conversion matrix.

-\[4] headers suppose a gamma 2.2 transfer (`OUTPUT_WIRE_COLOR_SPACE_G22_P709`) but sRGB transfer function coefficients are found in `Windows.Internal.Graphics.Display.DisplayColorManagement.dll`, which merges XYZ matrix, the MHC2 regamma LUT and the GDI gamma ramp to an RGB LUT-matrix-LUT pipeline.

 ## Experiments